 Union is a marriage preparation class for seriously dating and engaged couples.
 This course covers topics such as “The Biblical Meaning of Marriage,” “Expectations”, “Communication,” “In-Laws,” “Biblical Roles of Husband and Wife,” “Money and Stewardship,” “Conflict Management,” and “Intimacy.”
 The format includes instruction and discussion in small table groups.
 The class concludes with a final session featuring a panel discussion where your questions are answered by seasoned couples.
-Union is offered each spring and fall and runs for eight weeks, Wednesday nights, 6:45-8:30 pm.
+Union is offered each spring and fall and runs for nine weeks, Wednesday nights, 6:45-8:30 pm.

 Newly Marrieds (up to 3 years)